Tue & Thu at 4:00 - 5:50pm

 |Wed, June 3||Project Final Presentation||* Project 7: Final Report|

 |11||No Final Exam|

 Your mission is to critique the design of the existing user interfaces and redesign it that involves substantial improvements, carefully and thoroughly following the methods and principles from CS 565.
-Guide your efforts by following the PRICPE process we will cover in the class.
+Guide your efforts by following the design process we will cover in the class.
 Details will be provided in the first meeting of the class.

 This class is our community.
 Every student should feel safe and welcome to contribute in this course, and it is all of our jobs to make sure this is the case.
 I will try to establish this tone whenever possible, but ultimately the responsibility for cultivating a safe and welcoming community belongs to the students---that means you!
 Fortunately, forming a safe and welcoming community is not too hard.
 A good place to start is to recognize (and continually remind yourself) of the following facts: